Personal life of Leonardo da Vinci: Musical ability

 It appears from Vasari's description that Leonardo first learned to play the lyre as a child and that he was very talented at improvisation.
 In about 1479 he created a lyre in the shape of a horse's head, which was made "mostly of silver", and of "sonorous and resonant" tone.
 Lorenzo de' Medici saw this lyre and wishing to better his relationship with Ludovico Sforza, the usurping Duke of Milan, he sent Leonardo to present this lyre to the Duke as a gift.
 Leonardo's musical performances so far surpassed those of Ludovico's court musicians that the Duke was delighted.
 It is also probable that Leonardo played keyboard instruments such as the virginal.
 One of his inventions - which was constructed after Da Vinci lived, based on his drawings and descriptions found in his notebooks of 1488–1489, and in the Codex Atlanticus, is the viola organista.
 This is a keyboard instrument in which strings come into contact with rotating rosin covered wheels when keys are depressed.

-Love of nature

-Leonardo always loved nature.
-One of the reasons was because of his childhood environment.
-Near his childhood house were mountains, trees, and rivers.
-There were also many animals.
-This environment gave him the perfect chance to study the surrounding area; it also may have encouraged him to have interest in painting.
-Later in life he recalls his exploration of an ominous cavern in the mountains as formative.